 Explanatory Note: Due to budget constraints, full funding hasn't been available from FY17 through FY22.
+Awards are being made in FY23 and funds for renewal awards are requested for FY24.
 SFA, under advisement from the Mississippi Postsecondary Education Financial Assistance Board (Postsecondary Board or Board), requests the Legislature target available funds to ensure full funding of the undergraduate grant programs.
 Miss.
 Code Ann. § 37-106-14 (2) requires the Board to award grants first and limit loans to renewal applicants only on a firstcome, first-served basis with preference for renewals.
 Therefore, funds are not requested for future years.

-STRATEGY A.1.14.: Administer forgivable loan programs for graduate health-related education, including the Southern Regional Education Board Forgivable Loan Program (SREB), which awards Mississippi students in out-of-state optometry programs contracted through the SREB Regional Contract Program.
+STRATEGY A.1.7.: Administer forgivable loan programs for graduate health-related education, including the Southern Regional Education Board Forgivable Loan Program (SREB), which awards Mississippi students in out-of-state optometry programs contracted through the SREB Regional Contract Program.